Mulching vegetable gardens: best type of mulch & instructions

 • Moist soil will adhere to the mulch better, so if your soil is too dry, give it a watering before mulching.

-• To effectively prevent “weeds” from growing, mulch layers need to be between 5 – 10 cm thick.
+• To effectively prevent ”weeds” from growing, mulch layers need to be 5 – 10cm thick.
 This provides an adequate reduction of light to prevent many seeds from germinating and creates a layer thick enough so that many seedlings will expend all available stored energy trying to grow through the layer up toward the light.
-As mentioned earlier, grass clippings and green mulches should be applied in a thinner layer, less than 2 cm, to prevent matting that will rot and cause issues.
+As mentioned earlier, apply grass clippings and green mulches in a thinner layer (less than 2cm) to prevent matting that will rot and cause issues.

-• When mulching with a high carbon source like straw or wood chips, it is important to provide nitrogen from a slow-release long term fertiliser like our Plantura Tomato Food
+• When mulching with a high carbon source like straw or wood chips, it is important to provide nitrogen from a slow-release long term fertiliser like our Plantura Tomato Food, for instance.

 • Ensure that the mulch is not in direct contact with any of the stems of your plants.
 Leave an air gap to keep your plants growing healthy and strong.

-• When you have finished spreading the mulch, you can water it in your bed, which will help the mulch settle and hold in place.
+• When you have finished spreading the mulch, water it in your bed to help the mulch settle and hold in place.

-Tip: Soil in your greenhouse and raised beds can also benefit from mulching.
-Follow the same steps as above for these areas, taking care that your mulch layer isn’t much taller than the edge of your beds to prevent spill over during watering.
+Tip: soil in your greenhouse and raised beds can also benefit from mulching.
+Follow the same steps as above for these areas, making sure your mulch layer is not much taller than the edge of your beds to prevent spill over during watering.

 Want to learn how to make your own compost to use as a mulch or soil amendment?
 Check out our detailed article for all the tips and tricks!